Risks:

 • Bycatch, and its disposal (by commercial fishing)

-• And ship-strikes with large mammals
+• Ship-strikes with large mammals

 Physical stressors: